Skip to main content

 • “Update: they have rolled out several performance optimizations that have made cursor movement considerably less laggy!”

-• “In terms of performance, the art style is obviously much more demanding than pure 2D puzzle games, but the devs have made a bunch of optimizations to performance, especially at low graphics settings, so at this point I figure that almost any modern system can play the game.”
+• “In terms of performance, the art style is obviously much more demanding than pure 2D puzzle games, but the developers have made a bunch of optimizations to performance, especially at low graphics settings, so at this point I figure that almost any modern system can play the game.”

 • “My one complaint is that it runs very hot on my gaming laptop for such a simple puzzler (I think the graphics must not be optimized at all).”